 3. The Company may be dissolved upon decision of an extraordinary general meeting of its Shareholders.
 If the capital of the Company falls below two-thirds of the minimum capital, the Board of Directors must submit the question of the dissolution of the Company to a general meeting for which no quorum shall be prescribed and which shall be decided by a simple majority of the holders of Shares represented at the meeting.
 If the capital of the Company falls below one-fourth of the minimum capital, the Board of Directors must submit the question of the dissolution of the Company to a general meeting for which no quorum shall be prescribed; dissolution may be resolved by Shareholders holding one-fourth of the Shares at the meeting.
-If the Company should be liquidated, its liquidation will be carried out in accordance with the provisions of the laws of the Grand Duchy of Luxembourg which specify the steps to be taken to enable Shareholders to participate in the liquidation distribution(s) and in that connection provides for deposit in escrow within the prescribed period would be liable to be forfeited in accordance with the provisions of the laws of the laws of the laws of the Grand Duchy of Luxembourg no claimed from escrow within the prescribed period would be liable to be forfeited in accordance with the provisions of the laws of the laws of the laws of the Grand Duchy of Luxembourg.
-Any amount transferred to the Caisse de Consignation is subject to a "taxe de consignation" and as a consequence, the initial amount might not be refunded.
+If the Company should be liquidated, its liquidation will be carried out in accordance with the provisions of the laws of the Grand Duchy of Luxembourg which specify the steps to be taken to enable Shareholders to participate in the liquidation distribution(s) and in that connection provides for deposit in escrow at the Caisse de Consignation of any such amounts which have not been promptly claimed by any Shareholders.
+Amounts not claimed from escrow within the prescribed period would be liable to be forfeited in subject to a "taxe de consignation" and as a consequence, the initial amount might not be refunded.

 4. The Board of Directors may decide to liquidate a Fund if the net assets of such Fund fall below USD 50 million or if a change in the economic or political situation relating to the Fund concerned would justify such liquidation or if it is required by the interests of the Shareholders of the Fund concerned.
-The decision of the liquidation will be published or notified, if appropriate, by the Company prior to the liquidation and/or notification will indicate the reasons for, and the procedures of, the liquidation operations.
-Unless the Board of Directors otherwise decides in the interests of, or to keep equal treatment between, the Shareholders, the Shareholders of the Fund concerned may continue to request sale or switch of their Shares.
-Assets which could not be distributed to their beneficiaries upon the close of the liquidation period of the Fund will be deposited with the Caisse de Consignation on behalf of their beneficiaries.
+The decision of the liquidation will be published or notified, if appropriate, by the Company prior to the liquidation and the publication and/or notification will indicate the reasons for, and the procedures of, the liquidation operations.
+Unless the Board of Directors otherwise decides in the interests of, to keep equal treatment between, the Shareholders, the Shareholders of the Fund concerned may continue to request sale or switch of their Shares.
+Assets which could not be distributed to their beneficiaries upon the close of the liquidation on behalf of their beneficiaries.
 Any amount transferred to the Caisse de Consignation is subject to a "taxe de consignation" and as a consequence, the initial amount might not be refunded.